seanys/Boarding-Simulation/README.md

 ## How to simulate boarding?

-**Boarding is just like a queuing problem**.
-If the one at the front of the queue hasn't settled his luggage, people behind him must wait until he leave the aisle.
+**The boarding problem is just like the queuing problem**.
+If the one at the front of the queue hasn't settled his luggage, people behind him must wait until he leaves the aisle.

-However, There are also some differences between them.
+However, there are also some differences between them.

-- There is only one queue in boarding problem and when the passenager will leave this queue depends on where his seat located.
+- There is only one queue in boarding problem and when the passengers will leave this queue depends on where his seat located.
-- Passengers interactive behaviors in boarding problem will be more complicated.
+- Passengers' interactive behaviors in boarding problem will be more complicated.
 - etc.......

 The queuing problem's model should be modified.